 OSL, Advanced Technology for Radiation Measurement

 RadiationSafety.com utilizes OSL dosimetry in its radiation detection badges.
-OSL is optically stimulated luminescence; dosimetry is used to measure ionizing radiation dosages.
+OSL is optically stimulated luminescence; dosimetry measures ionizing radiation dosages.
 It allows for measuring exposure to radioactive isotopes over a specific time.
 Many agree that OSL dosimetry is a better alternative to thermoluminescent dosimeter (TLD) technology.

 OSL dosimeter badges are the industry standard used by the government, hospitals, labs, and companies worldwide.
 An OSL dosimeter is a passive form of radiation detection and requires optical stimulation to function.
 These small and discrete personal radiation badges detect X-rays, gamma radiation, and beta particles.

-OSL dosimeters are composed of materials that trap electrons from radioactive isotopes in their defective crystalline structure.
+OSL dosimeters are materials that trap electrons from radioactive isotopes in their defective crystalline structure.
 Some utilize aluminum oxide (AI203) to absorb and release radioactive energy to precisely measure the radiation dose received.
 The OSL dosimeters store the electrons until it is released through stimulation.
 While heat is used to stimulate TLD dosimeters, light stimulates the elements within the OSL dosimeters.
 The OSL dosimeter then releases the energy stored in the dosimeter as the emitted light is measured.
-Since they utilize passive technology.
-The laboratory can read the OSL badge multiple times without a significant fade.
+Since they utilize passive technology, the laboratory can read the OSL badge multiple times without significantly fading.
 OSL dosimeters provide a very high degree of sensitivity and can give an accurate reading as low as 1 mrem for gamma-ray particles and x-ray particles.
 In addition, OSL dosimeters measure the amount of scatter ionizing radiation for workers.
 OSL radiation detection badges can also be positioned as an area monitor in the room.
 Having an area monitor measures the radiation in the environment over a specified period of time.

 Basics of OSL Technology